n-riesco/ijavascript/README.md

 Javasript kernel for [IPython's graphical notebook](http://ipython.org/notebook.html) (also known as [Jupyter](http://jupyter.org/)).
-An IPython notebook combines the creation of rich-text documents (including mathematics, plots and videos) with the execution of code in a number of programming languages.
+An IPython notebook combines the creation of rich-text documents (including equations, plots and videos) with the execution of code in a number of programming languages.

 The execution of code is carried out by means of a kernel that implements the